 The hybrids' regenerative braking system and the lower heat involved means that brake pads and brakes tend to last much longer.

 With most hybrid cars, no special regular maintenance is needed on the hybrid system.
 One exception is the Ford Escape hybrid: The air filter on its electric battery system should be replaced every 40,000 to 50,000 miles (64,373 to 80,437 kilometers).

 There is, however, always the possibility that some part of the special hybrid system, most often the large battery pack, will fail.
 Hybrids sold today usually have warranties on the hybrid system that are good for eight years/100,000 miles (160,934 kilometers) or 10 years/150,000 miles (241,402 kilometers).
 But if you're unlucky and your car's hybrid battery dies after you've passed those milestones, the costs can be staggering.
 The good news is that most manufacturers have reduced the price of a replacement hybrid battery.
 In the early days of hybrids, the batteries could cost as much as $8,000.
 Today, expect to pay just over $2,000.

-For more information on automobile maintenance, follow the links on the next page.
+For more information on automobile maintenance, follow the links below.

 - 5 Ways Hybrid Battery Packs are Being Improved